-Flying with a pet snake domestically and internationally isn’t as it is with another pet.
-Airlines are prepared for dogs and cats, but there aren’t many are reptile-friendly airlines.
+Flying with a snake domestically and internationally isn’t the same as it is flying with other types of pets.
+Airlines are prepared for dogs and cats, but there aren’t that many snake-friendly airlines.

-You can’t take snakes in the cabin with you, but you can check them in as luggage.
-You’ll have to meet the regulations of the airliner you’re flying with, and make sure it’s legal to bring your snake with you to your destination.
-A safer option is to send the snake through the mail.
+You can’t take snakes in the cabin with you, but you can check snakes in as luggage.
+You’ll have to meet the regulations of the airline you’re flying with, and make sure it’s legal to bring your snake with you to your destination.
+A safer option is to send the snake by mail.

-There are several issues with flying with a snake.
-A snake with stringent temperature requirements might get too cold in the cargo hold.
-There’s also a chance that their enclosure could be improperly handled by baggage handlers.
-Pet snakes can die during flights, although it’s unlikely to happen.
+There are issues with flying with a snake.
+A snake with strict temperature requirements might get too cold in the cargo hold.
+There’s also a chance that its enclosure could be improperly handled by baggage handlers.
+Pet snakes can die during flights, although it’s uncommon.

 Can You Fly with a Snake?

 You can’t fly with a snake as carry-on luggage.
-These regulations are in place because a snake that gets free is excellent at hiding.
-The snake could hide somewhere on the plane, or even somehow get into the wall of the plane, and would pose a risk to the electrics.
+These regulations are in place because a snake that gets free is very good at hiding.

-And while snake owners know that the majority of pet snakes are nothing to be afraid of, the rest of the public don’t.
-If somebody with a fear of snakes had to sit next to you, they might have a panic attack, even if it’s just a ball python or corn snake.
-So, in the interest of the safety of the people around you and the safety of the plane, snakes aren’t allowed in the cabin.
+And while snake owners know that the majority of pet snakes are nothing to be afraid of, the rest of the public don’t share your confidence.
+If somebody with a fear of snakes had to sit next to you, they might have a panic attack, even if it’s just a harmless ball python or corn snake.

-Despite not being allowed in the cabin, snakes are allowed to be checked in like other pets, provided that you meet specific regulations.
-These relate to the kind of enclosure your pet is in, and how secure it’s kept, as well as the animal’s welfare.
+Despite not being allowed in the cabin, snakes are allowed to be checked in, provided that you comply with the regulations.
+These relate to the kind of enclosure your snake is in, and how secure it’s kept, and its welfare.

 Airlines That Allow Snakes

-Of the major airlines that serve U.S. airports, none allow snakes in-cabin anymore.
-They haven’t ever been allowed in the cabin as dogs or cats have, and recently, each airline stopped allowing ‘emotional support snakes’ on board too.
-However, each airline allows them to travel in a crate as checked-in baggage.
+Of the major airlines that serve U.S. airports, none allow snakes in-cabin.
+Each airline also stopped allowing ‘emotional support snakes’ on board.
+However, snakes can travel in a crate as checked-in baggage.

-Let’s take a look at the airlines that permit snakes, and the regulations that each of them requires.
-Here’s a quick chart to get you started:
+Let’s take a look at the airlines that permit snakes, and their requirements.
+Here’s a table that contains the basic rules:

 American Airlines Snake Policy

 However, you can fly a snake as checked-in baggage.
-To travel with a snake, their enclosure has to meet AA’s specifications.
-It has to be made of wood, metal, plastic or something similar.
+To travel with a snake, its enclosure has to comply with AA’s specifications.
+It has to be made of wood, metal, plastic, or a similar material.
 It needs a secure metal door that’s shut with cable ties.

-As per federal regulations, you’ll also have to provide written certification that your pet has been fed and offered water within four hours of the flight.
-AA allows pets to either travel as checked baggage, or on cargo flights.
+As per federal regulations, you’ll also have to provide written certification that your snake has been fed and offered water within 4 hours of the flight.
+AA allows snakes to travel as checked baggage or go on cargo flights.

-Flying with a checked-in pet on American Airlines costs $200 per enclosure, or $150 to Brazil.
-You should always check for price changes as prices change frequently.
+Flying with a checked-in pet snake on American Airlines costs $200 per enclosure, or $150 to Brazil.
+You should always check for price changes as the amount that AA charges change frequently.

 Delta Snake Policy

-According to Delta’s website, you can only book 14 days in advance, and there’s no guarantee that your snake will be shipped on the same flight as you fly on.
+According to Delta, you can only book 14 days in advance, and there’s no guarantee that your snake will be shipped on the same flight as you.

-You can’t fly with your snake as checked baggage, so you’ll have to take the snake to a Delta Cargo location three hours or more before departure.
-Picking up your pet, you’ll have to head to the Delta Cargo location nearest your destination.
+You can’t fly with your snake as checked baggage, so you’ll have to take the snake to a Delta Cargo location 3 hours or more before departure.
+You’ll have to pick up your snake from the nearest Delta Cargo location.

 Southwest Airlines Snake Policy